Narik118/FC-Stadium-Round2/README.md

 # App is built on React.js

 ## Installing the app
-Cd into the app folder --> 'npm install'
+Navigate into the app folder --> 'npm install'

 ## Running the app
-cd into the app folder --> 'npm start'
+Navigate into the app folder --> 'npm start'

 ## You can use 3 attributes to search for player i.e Name, Nationality and Club